LLNL/Surfactant/README.md

 **extractPaths**: (required) the absolute path or relative path from location of current working directory that `surfactant` is being run from to the sample folders, cannot be a file (Note that even on Windows, Unix style `/` directory separators should be used in paths)\
 **archive**: (optional) the full path, including file name, of the zip, exe installer, or other archive file that the folders in **extractPaths** were extracted from.
 This is used to collect metadata about the overall sample and will be added as a "Contains" relationship to all software entries found in the various **extractPaths**\
 **installPrefix**: (optional) where the files in **extractPaths** would be if installed correctly on an actual system i.e. "C:/", "C:/Program Files/", etc (Note that even on Windows, Unix style `/` directory separators should be used in the path).
 If not given then the **extractPaths** will be used as the install paths
+**includeAllFiles**: (optional) If present and set to true, include all files in the SBOM, rather than only those recognized by Surfactant.

 #### Create config command